-- ▼ Reference: This is the person (company) specified in the Schedule to the Order.
-10 - ▼ Location (address): This is the location as set out in the Schedule to the Order. - National Metering Identifier (NMI): This is the National Metering Identifier at the location specified above.
+- Reference: This is the person (company) specified in the Schedule to the Order. - Location: This is the address at which the specified activity takes place as set out in the Schedule to the Order. - National Metering Identifier (NMI): This is the National Metering Identifier at the Location specified above.
 Note: where the Location is supplied electricity through more than one NMI, Scheme Participants must input the electricity supplied through each NMI as separate entries. - ▼ Electricity Supplied (MWh): This is the amount of electricity supplied to a Reference at the Location.